Aleppo Pepper Guide: Heat Level, Uses, Substitutes & Buying Tips

 • Syria: Used in everything from stews to lentil soups.

-• France: Gourmand chefs add it to vinaigrettes and sauces for a nuanced heat.
+• France: Gourmand chefs add it to vinaigrettes and sauces for nuanced heat.

-• USA: Popular among food bloggers and restaurant chefs alike for its versatility.
+• USA: Popular among food bloggers and restaurant chefs for its versatility.

 The active compound in Aleppo pepper — capsaicin — is responsible for the spice sensation.
-However, compared to hotter chilies, Aleppo contains a moderate level of capsaicin, making it palatable to most while still offering benefits such as boosting metabolism and improving circulation.
+Compared to hotter chilies, Aleppo contains a moderate level of capsaicin, making it palatable to most while still offering benefits such as boosting metabolism and improving circulation.
+Scientific studies confirm capsaicin's role in metabolic enhancement and pain relief, though individual results may vary.

 • Metabolism Boost: Capsaicin increases internal temperature, enhancing calorie burn.